-SEEDS is a nonprofit organization with a 2-acre urban garden and kitchen classroom that aspires to develop the capacity of young people through growing, cooking and sharing food.
+SEEDS is a nonprofit organization with a two-acre urban garden and kitchen classroom that aspires to develop the capacity of young people to respect life, the earth and each other through growing, cooking and sharing food.

 Developing the capacity of young people includes responsibility, teamwork, leadership, environmental stewardship, equity, community, problem solving and experiential learning.
 The seeds-to-feast, whole-child educational programming incorporates growing, cooking and sharing food to help young people become resourceful and confident individuals with the capacity and commitment to be future leaders in their workplaces, their families and their communities.

 Seven values serve as our foundation.
 These values inform the content of our programs as well as the ways that we interact with participants, partners, volunteers, donors, and with each other as the staff and board of SEEDS.

 - The Capacity of Young People ★ We believe that young people are capable of being responsible leaders.
 We value and listen to the voices of youth and recognize them as innovators capable of making lasting impact.
 We expect our young people to be both learners and teachers.

 - Equity ★ We believe that anyone is capable of leading and that communities gain strength as residents step into leadership.
 We actively practice an anti-racist and anti-oppressive approach in our work and strive to make all of our programs culturally and economically accessible.